jeff-gitcode/langchain-rag-system/README.md

 - **Ingestion**: Add documents to a FAISS-based vector database with metadata.
 - **Retrieval**: Perform similarity searches using Sentence Transformers to retrieve relevant documents.
+- **Augmentation**: Combine retrieved documents with the query to provide context for the LLM.
+- **Generation**: Use an LLM (e.g., OpenAI's ChatGPT or Ollama) to generate responses based on the query and augmented context.
 - **LangChain Integration**: Placeholder for LangChain-based processing and response generation.
 - **Clean Architecture**: Separation of concerns with clearly defined layers (Application, Domain, Infrastructure, Presentation).
 - **CQRS Pattern**: Commands for ingestion and queries for retrieval.